cloudfoundry/cf-networking-release/docs/iaas.md

+# Deploy to GCP

+Follow the instructions for deploying to AWS with some differences:
+ - You have a BOSH director on GCP that was created using [bbl](https://github.com/cloudfoundry/bosh-bootloader).
+ - When you `bosh-cli deploy` the CF Deployment opsfile you will use is: `$CF_DEPLOYMENT_REPO/opsfiles/gcp.yml`.

 # Deploy to AWS

 You have two options.
 We recommend option #1 for new deployments.

 ## Option 1: Using `cf-deployment`